Since the other major professional sports franchises had sports betting deals, it was only a matter of time for the Colorado Rockies.

 The return of major US sports is a huge reason why.

-Look for more sportsbooks to launch their mobile apps in Colorado in the days ahead.
+Look for more sportsbooks to launch their mobile apps and betting sites in Colorado in the days ahead.